-Gro up
+Gro Group

-2019 2018
+2020 2019

 \$ \$

-Unutilised tax losses 1,232,333 978,839
+Unutilised tax losses 1,683,975 2,928,933

-Deferred tax liabilities and assets are offset when there is a legally enforceable right to set off current tax assets against current tax liabilities and when the deferred taxes relate to the same tax jurisdiction.
-Deferred tax assets have not been recognised in respect of the tax losses because of the uncertainty over the availability of future taxable profits against which the Group can utilise these unrecognised benefits therefrom.
+Deferred tax assets have not been recognised in respect of the tax losses because of the uncertainty over the availability of future taxable profits against which the Group can utilise these unrecognised benefits.
 The tax losses do not expire under current tax legislation.